appseconnect/docs/_posts/home.md

 # Customer Registration & logging Information

+You must sign up for an account with  APPSeCONNECT Community and be logged in order to access the Support section of the community.

 ## New Customer Logging Information

+First, you must sign up for an account with APPSeCONNECT Community.

+1. The Implementation Team will do user activation.
+Click [User Activation] (https://appseconnect.freshdesk.com/a/solutions/articles/4000073318) to view the same.

 ## Existing Customer Logging Information

+Once registered, make sure you are logged in to the APPSeCONNECT Community to view and manage your support cases.

-1. Click on the URL (Insert URL & Link it) and this will take you the login page of APPSeConnect Portal.
+1. Click on the URL (Insert URL & Link it) and this will take you the login page of  APPSeCONNECT Portal.

 2. The login page has a username and password field.
 Enter the details there